laravel/forge-sdk/README.md

 $forge->restartWorker($serverId, $siteId, $workerId, $wait = true);
 ```

-On a Worker Instance you may also call:
+On a `Worker` instance you may also call:

 ```php
 $worker->delete();